ZhukovAN/ptai-ee-tools/ptai-data-structures/src/test/README.md

 + testFixtures\resources\json\scan\brief\detailed\{version}\junit-{project}.json.7z
 + packed test applications in testFixtures\resources\code\{project}.{zip|7z}

-"Result" files are generated using ConverterTest.generateScanResults unit test.
+"Result" files are generated using special "development" unit test ConverterTest.generateScanResults.
 This test uses ptai-rest-api test resources to convert them.
 "Brief/detailed" files are generated using ScanBriefDetailedTest.generateScanResults unit test from "result" files.
 Both these tests save results to temp folder where those may be copied from.